The Lord of the Rings Online: Development and release

 Sierra On-Line announced the development of a licensed Middle-earth MMORPG in 1998.
 Sierra had financial troubles in 1999 and replaced the staff working on the game.
 Sierra continued to confirm development of the MMORPG but did not release any development details.
 Vivendi Universal Games, the parent company of Sierra, secured eight-year rights to produce computer and video games based on The Lord of the Rings books in 2001.
-Vivendi announced an agreement with Turbine in 2003 to produce Middle-earth Online (at that time expected to be released in 2004).
+Vivendi announced an agreement with Turbine in 2003 to produce Middle-earth Online, at that time expected to be released in 2004.
 In March 2005, Turbine announced that it had bought the rights to make a MMORPG based on Tolkien's literature and that Turbine would publish The Lord of the Rings Online instead of Vivendi.
 In February 2006, it was announced that Midway Games would co-publish the game with Turbine.
 A closed beta was announced on September 8, 2006.
 An open beta began on March 30, 2007, and was open to all who pre-ordered the game's Founders Club edition.
 On April 6, 2007, the beta opened to the public.

-In April 2007, Salon.com reported that the game had dropped a planned feature for in-game players marriage because of the controversy around the possibility of same-sex and inter-species weddings.
+In April 2007, Salon.com reported that the game had dropped a planned feature for in-game player marriage because of the controversy around the possibility of same-sex and inter-species weddings.
 One developer stated that the design rule was for weddings to be allowed if examples could be found in the book, as between elves and humans.
-The online magazine for gay gamers, GayGamer.net commented that, while Tolkien was a devout Christian, his stance on gay rights is not known as the topic was not a public issue at the time.
+An online magazine for gay gamers, GayGamer.net, commented that while Tolkien was a devout Christian, his stance on gay rights remains unknown as the topic was not a public issue at the time.
 Video game critic Ian Bogost compared it to the case of The Sims 2, which did allow same-sex marriage three years prior.

 In January 2014 it was announced that the license for The Lord of the Rings Online had been renewed between Turbine and Middle-earth Enterprises to 2017.
 Executive producer Aaron Campbell transferred to other duties in 2015, and Dungeons and Dragons Online franchise director Athena Peters replaced him.
 Peters announced a new roadmap for the future of Lord of the Rings Online, including improvements to the legendary item system, new fellowship quests, and various "quality of life" fixes.
 Also on the agenda for the summer of 2015 were server merges and new datacenters.
-On December 19, 2016, it was announced that Turbine would no longer develop the game, rather a new independent game studio was formed under the name Standing Stone Games; the staff would be the people that had been working on The Lord of the Rings Online and Dungeons & Dragons Online under Turbine before.
+On December 19, 2016, it was announced that Turbine would no longer develop the game; rather, a new independent game studio was formed under the name Standing Stone Games, to be staffed by the people that had been working on The Lord of the Rings Online and Dungeons & Dragons Online under Turbine before.
 The publishing of the game would transfer from Warner Brothers to Daybreak Game Company.
 While a reason was not given for the transition, it was assured that the game would continue with new development.